GaussCheng/ICHostTestFramework/README.md

 ICHostTestFramework
 ===================

-A test framework used to test industrial control system
+A test framework used to test industrial control system.